hassantafreshi/easy-form-builder/readme.txt

 - Save the IP of who is submitting a form

-- Customizable thank you message in forms
+- Customizable the thank you message in forms

 - Create any kind of form you want